maxaquino/aap2-labs/README.md

 This folder contains playbooks to open changes and incidents on ServiceNow.
 It requires:
 - A working ServiceNow demo instance
+- A slack channel ansible-bot
-- An execution environment on Ansible Automation Platform which includes the servicenow collection
+- An execution environment on Ansible Automation Platform which includes the servicenow collection adn the community.general collection (for Slack)

 ## dummy-lb
 Just a test playbook which run on localhost